VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

     Actor childPunk = Actor::safeCast(Actor::getChildByName(this->leaderPunk, childPunkName, false));
 ```

-Then you can move around the Actor, rotate it, etc., and all its components will take care of keeping their states in sync with the Actor.
+Then you can move around the `Actor`, rotate it, etc., and all its components will take care of keeping their states in sync with the `Actor`.

 ```cpp
     if(!isDeleted(this->leaderPunk))